Doula for the dying

 My attuned intuition and flexible style help me bridge my clients and their families to a different experience of dying.
 I respond seamlessly to the unique and sometimes changing needs that may surface in an intentional, creative, and aligned way.
 I come with no agenda; I show up with a simple promise to be of service at a tender time.

 I work with my clients to co-create a safe and deeply human place from which to explore, process, grieve, open, connect, and unfold through one's dying time.
 I believe in creating everyday-sacred-places that can heal, generate, and open to love, even in the midst of profound loss.
 I help my clients connect deeply with their experience, while guiding and supporting their loved ones to remain present and open to what emerges.

 I live with my family in Alameda -- a pinch-myself-lucky Bay Area resident for nearly the last two decades.
 I am a staunch ally to BIPOC and LGBTQ+ communities.
+I am also a founding member of the Bay Area End of Life Doula Alliance (ELDA).
 Being a doula is my life's work and joy, and I'm so very honored to serve my community in this way.

 How I Can Help

 You're navigating your way through a terminal diagnosis, whether it's your own or a loved one's.
 You're grateful to have the support of your medical team, likely your family and friends, perhaps a therapist, and possibly clergy, too.
 But you're sensing that you need a different kind of support, and you may not be certain what it is or what it could look like.
 Know that you're not alone in feeling this way.

 I welcome you to learn about the ways that I can be of support.